Prescription Medicine

 - warnings as specified.

-Certain of the information need not be included if it is provided in the manufacturer\’s original pack.
+Certain pieces of information need not be included if they are provided in the manufacturer’s original pack.

-Detail of the information to be recorded in the prescription register include particular information on supply including
+Details of the information to be recorded in the prescription register include particular information on supply, including

 - date,